Inches to Kilometers Conversion

 The length in kilometers is equal to the inches multiplied by 2.54E-5.

 Our inch fraction calculator can add inches and kilometers together, and it also automatically converts the results to US customary, imperial, and SI metric values.

 Inches and kilometers are both units used to measure length.
 Keep reading to learn more about each unit of measure.

 An inch is a unit of linear length measure equal to 1/12 of a foot or 1/36 of a yard.
 Because the international yard is legally defined to be equal to exactly 0.9144 meters, one inch is equal to 2.54 centimeters.

-Inches can also be denoted using the ″ symbol, otherwise know as a double-prime.
+Inches can also be denoted using the ″ symbol, otherwise known as a double-prime.
 Often a double-quote (") is used instead of a double-prime for convenience.
-Using the double-prime, 1 in can be written as 1″.
+A double-prime is commonly used to express 1 in as 1″.